zamazan4ik/awesome-pgo/article_lto/article.md

 TODO: We don't enable LTO because of parity with other tool (WAT): https://github.com/Shnatsel/wondermagick/issues/5#issuecomment-2457866538
 TODO: Strange optimization level changes in a C project: https://github.com/ravachol/kew/discussions/169

+Few times I met a bit interesting pattern about resolving my LTO-related issues.
+People say "Yeah, thanks a lot for the suggestion!" and... close the issue (like [this](https://github.com/baehyunsol/ragit/issues/1#issuecomment-2475325970))!
+Sometimes LTO is not enabled at all, sometimes it's enabled but not committed (so an issue is closed **before** merging into a master/main branch).

+I don't know why people doing it but please - if you are going to enable LTO, close an issue after merging LTO into your main branch.
+If you don't plan to enable LTO - just say it in the issue and then close the issue as "Not planned".
+It brings more transparency for all of us.
+Thanks!

 ## Other issues